honzie/trackpad/README.md

 MVP
 - (done) List of tasks
 - (done) List of team members, including TBH members
-- Range of times for each task from each team member (including predictions for TBH members)
+- (done) Range of times for each task from each team member (including predictions for TBH members)
 - Holiday schedule
 - Number of times to run simulation